brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 64 bht.md

 3. "As regards the effects of a belief in the resurrection, they judged rightly."

 ### Archibald T Robertson:
-1. "The last error" refers to the final delusion or imposture that people may fall into.
-It suggests that there have been previous instances of deception, such as the belief in Jesus as the Messiah and his resurrection.
+1. "The last error" refers to the final delusion or imposture that will deceive people.
+It signifies a departure from the truth and a deviation from the right path.

-2. The term "fraud" highlights the idea that these beliefs can be seen as false or misleading.
-It implies that there is a sense of deception involved in accepting these claims.

-3. The mention of the Messiahship of Jesus and his resurrection as examples of previous errors suggests that these were significant beliefs that had a profound impact on people's understanding of the faith.
-It emphasizes the importance of critically examining and discerning the truth in religious teachings.
+2. The term "fraud" highlights the deceptive nature of the belief in the Messiahship of Jesus and his resurrection.
+It suggests that these beliefs may not be based on solid evidence or truth.

+3. The mention of the first and second frauds implies a progression or evolution in the deception.
+It suggests that there may be a series of false beliefs or delusions that will lead people astray.

+4. The use of the word "imposture" emphasizes the idea that the last error is a deliberate deception or trickery.
+It implies that there may be individuals or forces intentionally misleading others.

+5. The reference to going astray or deviating from the right path suggests that the last error will lead people away from the true teachings and principles of Christianity.
+It warns against being easily swayed by false beliefs or teachings.

 ### John Gill:
-1. "By this also they own, that he was buried; and they knew in what, and whose sepulchre he was laid, and where it was."
-2. "They judged it necessary and desired it, lest his disciples come by night, and steal him away: but of this there was no danger; they were too fearful and timorous to do such an action."
-3. "So the last error shall be worse than the first; either their own error and mistake, should the sepulchre be neglected, and an opportunity given for such a report; this would be of more fatal consequence than their first mistake, in suffering him and his followers to go on so long."
+1. "They all forsook him and fled immediately upon his apprehension; nor durst any of them appear at the time of his crucifixion, but John."
+2. "The phrase 'by night', is not in two copies of Beza's, nor in the Vulgate Latin and Arabic versions, nor in Munster's Hebrew Gospel; but is in other copies, and in the Syriac, Persic, and Ethiopic versions."
+3. "The error of the people, in believing that Jesus was the Messiah; which would be greatly strengthened and received by greater numbers, should it be given out, and there was any proof of it, that he was risen from the dead."

 ## Generation Details